 No matter who is playing, a chess match is played one move at a time.
 However, the greats, the grandmasters, and prodigy’s, all play these matches far, far more quickly than that.
 See, in the mental landscape of a chess grandmaster, they are likely playing the game 10 or 15, or even 20 moves ahead of their opponent.

-Their ability to accurately predict the outcomes and results of different actions, while also reading their opponent to know how they’ll respond is a truly magnificent skillset.
+Their ability to accurately predict the outcomes and results of different actions, while also reading their opponent to know how they’ll respond is a truly magnificent skill set.
 In this fast-moving economy, businesses are constantly looking for ways to connect with, influence, and predict consumer behavior.
-Category management is just one of the many fields that aims to assist businesses in growing market shares, sales, and profits by predicting consumer behavior.
+Category management is just one of the many fields that aim to assist businesses in growing market shares, sales, and profits by predicting consumer behavior.

 Category management has been around for a few years now and has a few different definitions depending on your source.
 Commonly though, category management is the practice of grouping like products into a single unit, and then addressing all the purchasing, sales, inventorying, and other business needs of the unit.

 For instance, a basic example might be an office supply store grouping together all their writing utensils as a single category, then addressing their sales, stocking, and purchasing of that category, rather than the many individual products included in that category.

 Category management allows procurement professionals to save loads of time by bundling entire product assortments together, defining the category, and acting on those categories.

 However, there are many reasons that category management has become so robust.
 The category management strategy allows companies to approach the consumer market in a variety of new ways, equipped with impactful tools.